Do you have a business idea?

 Income maintenance support in the form of the NEIS Allowance for up to 9 months – only available to those currently receiving welfare payments.

-Need more inspiration?
-Read about some of our past NEIS participants who pursued their passion through self employment.
+You sure can!
+You can read about some of our past NEIS participants who pursued their passion through self-employment here.

 + Am I eligible for NEIS?